 “Twenty-one NGOs, with “footprints” in both Colorado and Africa, were in attendance as exhibitors.
-The purpose was to introduce the broader D.U. community to these organizations, and, to include folks who aren’t part of the D.U. community as well,” said Professor Peter VanArsdale who is the coordinator of Africa Initiatives and Student’s for Africa at DU.
+The purpose was to introduce broader D.U. community to these organizations, and, to include folks who aren’t part of the D.U. community as well,” said Professor Peter VanArsdale who is the coordinator of Africa Initiatives and Students for Africa at DU.

 “Our impact is intended to be pragmatic, not theoretic, and to afford folks who’d like to get more involved, the opportunity to do so.
-Some of the students who attended will follow up with promising organizations, hopefully to receive pro bono internships.
+Some of the students who attended will follow up with promising organizations, hopefully, to receive pro bono internships.
 Enhanced volunteerism is our broader goal, such that partnerships WITH Africans are engaged. “

-For these NGO’s, a meeting which involves other NGO’s is a part of the business.
+For these NGO’s, a meeting that involves other NGO’s is a part of the business.
 The business is not just that of raising money for what sometimes may seem like a thankless job, but an on-going process of creating awareness, telling others what it is that they do and why.

 The event was an eye-opener for Mamay Worku, a resident of Denver and native of Ethiopia.
 Worku runs two organizations, Women of Africa Alliance for Solutions, a women’s empowerment group with an international focus as well as BLR Incorporated, an assisted-living business that takes care of the elderly in the country of Ethiopia.

-“Through the event I learned that there are so many different organizations doing different things.
+“Through the event, I learned that there are so many different organizations doing different things.
 Sometimes you don’t hear about this,” she said.
 “I was able to connect with other organizations that have related objectives.
 It was an opportunity to make informed decisions.”

 That is why Carol Nussbaumer, a speech-language pathologist with the Marion Medical Mission which works in Malawi, attended the event.
 Nussbaumer said prior to the event she knew nothing about the International Studies Program at DU’s Korbel School.
-But as a result of the symposium she learned about the bigger picture of things going on in East Africa.
+But as a result of the symposium, she learned about the bigger picture of things going on in East Africa.

-From organizations such as The Mango Project which is fighting child malnutrition in Uganda, to the Village Health Partnership which is working to prevent maternal and neonatal death during childbirth in Ethiopia, they spent the evening talking with students and with each other about the challenges of their work.
+From organizations such as The Mango Project which is fighting child malnutrition in Uganda to the Village Health Partnership which is working to prevent maternal and neonatal death during childbirth in Ethiopia, they spent the evening talking with students and with each other about the challenges of their work.

-Back in the African continent, individually and collectively, among other thing things, these organizations give medical help where it is needed, they educate the less- fortunate, they sometimes complement and supplement the work that African governments are doing.
+Back in the African continent, individually and collectively, among other thing things, these organizations give medical help where it is needed, educate the less- fortunate, they sometimes complement and supplement the work that African governments are doing.